mateus-batista/spring-cloud-samples/README.md

 ```sh
 curl http://localhost:8080/greeting
 ```
-To see the currently registed services you can navigate in your preferred browser to the address:
+To see the currently registered services you can navigate in your preferred browser to the address:
 ```sh
 http://localhost:8761
 ```
-The admin portal will show you all the info from de exposed actuator services.
+The admin portal will show you all the info from the exposed actuator services.
 In this sample they all are exposed with no security.
-(Never replicate this in a production cenario).
+(Never replicate this in a production scenario).

 Admin portal has a basic auth system: